There are a number of blogs that I admire and learn from. My take on the best is presented below, updated for Autumn 2014.

 Bill George.
 Former Medtronic CEO Bill George is an analytic and wide-ranging thinker with a keen vision for 21st century leadership.
 His global perspective and focus on increasing American competitiveness are invaluable.
 Twitter.

 Rosabeth Moss Kanter.
 Business people are often skeptical of academics offering guidance–with good reason.
 Kanter is an exception.
 Her writing gets big things right (such as the trend toward corporations playing roles recently viewed as governmental) and she maintains her attention firmly on workaday challenges (such as how to “have it all”).
-Twitter.
+Her blogging is sometimes infrequent, supplemented on Twitter.

 John Baldoni.
 At once prolific and practical, with a jeweller’s eye discerning commonalities in all sectors and across time, internationally recognized author and speaker John Baldoni invariably adds value for anyone concerned with 21st century leadership.
 He’s now part of the N2Growth team with Mike Myatt.
 Twitter.